RF module: Receiver modules

 An RF receiver module receives the modulated RF signal, and demodulates it.
 There are two types of RF receiver modules: superheterodyne receivers and superregenerative receivers.
 Superregenerative modules are usually low cost and low power designs using a series of amplifiers to extract modulated data from a carrier wave.
 Superregenerative modules are generally imprecise as their frequency of operation varies considerably with temperature and power supply voltage.
 Superheterodyne receivers have a performance advantage over superregenerative; they offer increased accuracy and stability over a large voltage and temperature range.
 This stability comes from a fixed crystal design which in the past tended to mean a comparatively more expensive product.
 However, advances in receiver chip design now mean that currently there is little price difference between superheterodyne and superregenerative receiver modules.

 Transceiver modules

 An RF transceiver module incorporates both a transmitter and receiver.
 The circuit is typically designed for half-duplex operation, although full-duplex modules are available, typically at a higher cost due to the added complexity.

 System on a chip (SoC) module

 An SoC module is the same as a transceiver module, but it is often made with an onboard microcontroller.
-The microcontroller is typically used to handle radio data packetisation or managing a protocol such as an IEEE 802.15.4 compliant module.
+The microcontroller is typically used to handle radio data encapsulation (packetisation) or managing a protocol such as an IEEE 802.15.4 compliant module.
 This type of module is typically used for designs that require additional processing for compliance with a protocol when the designer does not wish to incorporate this processing into the host microcontroller.